tony-gsz/tinydoor-system-architecture/README.md

 - cost-aware execution
 - resilience under real-world workloads

-### 4) App Clip / Alternative Upload Path

-A specialized App Clip upload path suggested the system supported multiple media ingestion paths, not just standard browser uploads.

-This reflects product architecture that considered:

-- mobile-adjacent flows
-- alternate client entry points
-- non-traditional upload experiences

-### 5) Frontend-Assisted Finalization

-The frontend participated in composing and uploading final page assets, rather than treating final rendering as purely backend-owned.

-This is a notable product-engineering decision because it shifts part of the asset-preparation workflow closer to the user-facing layer.

-That can improve:

-- responsiveness
-- user control
-- perceived speed
-- product flexibility for final asset handling
+### 4) Flexible Input and Client Participation

+The architecture supported **multiple input sources** (e.g. web upload, alternate clients) rather than assuming a single upload path.

+Where appropriate, the **client participated in asset preparation** — some composition or finalization steps ran on the client rather than purely on the backend.
+This can improve responsiveness, perceived speed, and flexibility in output handling.

 ---